gigirassy/testingapollo/content/services.md

 * Online, publicly accessible whole-web proxies like Ultraviolet: Legal risk.

 * Paywall bypassers: Legal risk.

-* Public Invidious/etc instances: No longer practical to host on a VPS, at least at the moment.

 * Nitter: No longer practical to host on a VPS.